Thema – the subject category scheme for a global book trade

 - List of additional national extensions added October 2015 (PDF)

 - Interactive Thema category browser for version 1.1.
-As well as the languages above, the browser supports Spanish and Portuguese, with nearly complete Arabic and partial Japanese translations
+As well as the languages above, the browser supports Spanish, with nearly complete Arabic and partial Japanese translations plus draft Portuguese and Turkish

 - Mapping from BIC 2.1 to Thema 1.1 codes (Excel)